 IMPACT: Guantánamo Bay Naval Base, located in Cuba, was chosen as the site of a detention center due to its uncertain legal status—allowing the U.S. government to argue that those detained at the base were not entitled to certain rights under U.S. laws.
 The prison at the base consists of several distinct camps, each with differing security levels, transparency, and categories of detainees.
 Former President Barack Obama promised to close the prison but failed to do so.
-Current President Donald Trump has pledged to not only keep the prison open but fill it with more detainees.
+Former President Donald Trump pledged to not only keep the prison open but fill it with more detainees.
 Current President Joe Biden has promised to shut down the military prison.

 The prison at Guantánamo Bay naval base opened on January 11, 2002 and was created in order to house suspected terrorists captured during the U.S.-led war in Afghanistan.
 While the naval base at Guantánamo Bay is under U.S. control, it is not technically American territory because the U.S. rents the land from the Cuban government under a coerced agreement signed in 1903, following the 1898 Spanish–American War.
 This uncertain legal status is one of the reasons Guantánamo Bay was chosen as a detention site; it allowed the U.S. government to claim that the individuals held there were not entitled to certain rights guaranteed under American laws.
 However, outside observers have pointed out that the degree to which American laws are applied in Guantánamo varies widely depending on circumstances.

-The current prison at Guantánamo Bay was preceded by one where Haitian refugees fleeing a coup d’état were sent in the 1990s and overseen by then-Attorney General William Barr (who is currently serving his second term as Attorney General in the Trump administration).
+The current prison at Guantánamo Bay was preceded by one where Haitian refugees fleeing a coup d’état were sent in the 1990s and overseen by then-Attorney General William Barr (who also served a second term as Attorney General in the Trump administration).
 Cubans seeking asylum were also sent there.
 At its peak, the camp held around twelve thousand Haitian refugees.
 Additionally, a separate camp housed around 300 Haitian refugees who were found to be HIV positive in what has been called “an HIV prison camp.”
 District Court Judge Sterling Johnson Jr. later found this practice to be a violation of the U.S. constitution.

 The prison at Guantánamo Bay is made up of several distinct camps, all of which differ in their security level, their transparency, and who are imprisoned there.
 In total, those imprisoned have been held in 12 publicly acknowledged sites, most of which are currently empty.
 Some of the most notorious of these sites are Camp Iguana, Camp 7, Camp Echo, and Camp X-Ray.
 Camp Iguana was initially created for minors imprisoned in Guantánamo.
 Camp 7 was created to house former blacksite prisoners, and its existence was not revealed until late 2007.
 It has never been seen by representatives of the media.
 Fifteen men are currently imprisoned there.
 Camp Echo was originally a CIA blacksite.
 Camp X-Ray was the first camp built, and consisted mainly of cells made from chain link fencing.
 It was images of Camp X-Ray that prompted the first major public outcry against the prison.